Ender-Development/Catalyx-Template/README.md

 - built-in mixin, coremod and access transformer support
 - credentials are managed locally instead of using environment variables
 - comes with a few handy set-up scripts

+## Spotless

+This template uses [Spotless](https://github.com/diffplug/spotless/tree/main/plugin-gradle#readme) to format code.
+To auto-format code, run the `Run Spotless Apply` gradle task or execute the `spotlessInstallGitPrePushHook` task to install a git pre-push hook that will format code before each push.
+The formatting rules aren't finalized yet as I still need to talk to roz on what the best rules are for our projects.